-Clinton also took aim at her Republican opponents and their embrace of “trickle-down economics.”
-She criticized the approach, arguing that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican primary opponents and their embrace of “trickle-down economics.”
+Criticizing the approach, she argued that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

 “Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.

 Said Clinton, “I want every child in our country, not just the granddaughter of a former senator and secretary of state, to live up to their God-given potential.”